DAF201/blink_web/static_files/APIs.md

 it is bsaically a static html with js,

-just go to https://blink-in.com/APIs/cluster or use request to see source code which is here
+just go to https://blink-in.com/APIs/cluster or use request to see source code which is here, nothing very fancy at all

 ```python
 re = requests.get("https://blink-in.com/APIs/cluster").text